Meet the Gen Y Bios

 I’ve enjoyed woring with the youth at the church.
 I have been a Coming of Age mentor twice.
 Taught OWL to our junior highers (which I am teaching again this fall) and been a SHYG volunteer.
 I have also helped with pledges and the Auction fundraiser.

-For work I fix computer and the last three years I have been paid by the church to do their IT work and to build our new website.
+For work I fix computers and the last three years I have been paid by the church to do their IT work and to build our new website.

 I’ve enjoyed my time at UUSS and look forward to many years to come.